 The stalling of our waste policy is holding New Zealand back.
 Some local experts have dubbed aspects of our country’s approach to waste “idiotic“.
 According to the WasteMINZ Territorial Authority Forum, “a lack of supporting Government policy and action has constrained councils’ ability to address waste issues effectively.”
 We don’t think it’s a coincidence that in 2012 the World Bank released data showing that New Zealand is the most wasteful OECD country (per capita) and the tenth most wasteful country in the entire world (per capita).
 Basically, while New Zealand has been ignoring the tools we have at our disposal to reduce waste, others have been getting on with it.
 We can’t afford to keep wasting our time and carry on with business as usual.

-The new Government’s rhetoric has made us hopeful.
+The current Government’s rhetoric has made us hopeful.
 In January 2018, Hon Eugenie Sage (the Associate Minister for the Environment with responsibility for the Waste portfolio) stated: “This [waste[ is a serious problem and I am reviewing implementation of the Waste Minimisation Act to see how it can be more effectively used.
 It’s a good law, with effective provisions, but they haven’t been used to the extent they should have.”